-- (1) Notwithstanding regulation 45(5) and regulation 47, a pharmacist may supply up to, and including, the PBS maximum quantity of a restricted substance on the basis of a previous prescription if - (a) a valid prescription is unavailable; and - (b) the supply is in accordance with the circumstances specified in the National Health (Continued Dispensing)
+- (1) Notwithstanding regulation 45(5) and regulation 47, a pharmacist may supply up to, and including, the specified quantity of a restricted substance, other than a declared restricted substance, on the basis of a previous prescription if - (a) a valid prescription is unavailable; and - (b) the supply is in accordance with the conditions set out in subregulation (3). - (2) Subregulation (1) does not apply where a prescriber, after considering the clinical safety of a person, specifies in writing on an individual prescription that continued dispensing on the basis of a previous prescription is not to occur. - (3) For the purposes of subregulation (1), a pharmacist must not supply a restricted substance to a person on the basis of a previous prescription unless -